Should I take norethisterone? We asked women about their experiences

 Are there any side effects?

 On top of this, Vikram Sinai Talaulikar, co-founder of the Menopause Clinic London, adds that women shouldn’t take it if they have one of a fairly long list of conditions.
-These include acute porphyrias, liver tumours, breast cancer, history during pregnancy of jaundice, pruritus or pemphigoid, and severe vascular disease.
-“Caution should be exercised when prescribing to women with known blood clot problems in the past (thromboembolism), heart disease, and history of depression,” adds Mr Talaulikar, but he says that it is safe for “the majority of women”.
+These include acute porphyrias, liver tumours, breast cancer (unless synthetic progesterones are being used as part of your treatment), history during pregnancy of jaundice, pruritus or pemphigoid, and severe vascular disease.3 “Caution should be exercised when prescribing to women with known blood clot problems in the past (thromboembolism), heart disease, and history of depression,” adds Mr Talaulikar, but he says that it is safe for “the majority of women”.